renovatebot/renovate/docs/usage/configuration-options.md

 Supported fields:

-- `repoProblemsHeader`: This field will replace the header of the Repository Problems in Dependency Dashboard issue.
+- `repoProblemsHeader`: This field will replace the header of the Repository Problems in the Dependency Dashboard issue.

 ### defaultRegistryUrlTemplate